na-na-hi/renget/archive/tmd2many_words.md

 		- Clan Batholith
 		- Clan Gneiss
 		- Clan Marl
-		- Clan Almandine
+		- Clan Almandine, elder:
-		- Clan Morion
+		- Clan Morion, elder:
 		- Clan Galena
 	- There are several villages within the influence of a single clan.
 Their size and amount of villages can vary, especially depending on the habits of the clan itself.